Judging the Judges: A Systematic Evaluation of Bias Mitigation Strategies in LLM-as-a-Judge Pipelines: Conclusion

 \section{Conclusion}

-We present a systematic comparison of debiasing strategies for LLM-as-a-Judge spanning five models from four provider families, evaluated at $n = 400$ on MT-Bench with bootstrap CIs.
-Style bias (0.76--0.92) is the dominant but underappreciated bias, far exceeding position bias ($\leq 0.04$).
-On verbosity, all models prefer concise responses over padded alternatives, though truncation controls confirm judges correctly distinguish quality from length.
-Debiasing yields statistically significant improvements for Claude (S8: $+11.2$~pp, $p < 0.0001$; S5: $+7.2$~pp, $p = 0.004$) and a marginally significant gain for Gemini Pro (S1: $+4.6$~pp, $p = 0.012$ unadjusted), with directionally positive trends for other models (GPT-4o S8: $+2.8$~pp, Llama S8: $+3.8$~pp, Flash CoT: $+2.5$~pp).
-CoT forcing helps all models on adversarial data (LLMBar: $+1.5$ to $+13.0$~pp).
-Only 2 of 20 non-baseline configurations show decreased agreement.
-We release our evaluation framework, controlled dataset, and all experimental artifacts.\footnote{Code, data, and cached results are available at \url{https://github.com/sksoumik/llm-as-judge}.}
+We present a systematic comparison of debiasing strategies for LLM-as-a-Judge spanning five models from four provider families, evaluated at $n = 400$ on MT-Bench with bootstrap CIs and mixed-effects regression.
+Style bias is the dominant but underappreciated bias (0.10--0.76, position-averaged), far exceeding position bias ($\leq 0.04$).
+On verbosity, the picture is split: Pro/Llama/Flash show classical verbosity bias ($+0.24$ to $+0.44$, prefer longer); Claude shows the opposite ($-0.12$, prefer concise); GPT-4o is neutral ($-0.04$).
+All models correctly prefer the genuinely complete answer on truncation pairs (0.88--1.00 accuracy), so the expansion-pair preferences cannot be reduced to a length-only effect.
+Debiasing yields statistically significant improvements for five model-strategy pairs on MT-Bench: Claude S8 ($+11.5$~pp, $p < 0.0001$), Flash S8 ($+7.5$~pp, $p < 0.0001$), Claude S5 ($+7.3$~pp, $p = 0.0009$), Flash S1 ($+4.7$~pp, $p = 0.004$), and Llama S8 ($+4.5$~pp, $p = 0.011$); Pro and GPT-4o show smaller, non-significant directional gains within the MDE.
+On LLMBar, CoT forcing (S5) is the strongest single strategy for Claude, GPT-4o, and Llama; position swap is significantly harmful for Pro, GPT-4o, and Llama on adversarial data.
+We release our evaluation framework, the 375-pair controlled dataset, all 9 strategies (including S3, S6, S7), and per-instance cached results so other researchers can reanalyze our raw verdicts without re-running expensive API calls.\footnote{Code, data, and per-instance cached results are available at \url{https://github.com/sksoumik/judging-the-judges}.}